omatamix/session-lock/.github/CONTRIBUTING.md

 ## Is there any coding style i should use?

-Yes we recomment you should follow `psr-2` coding standards, but it is not forced.
+Yes we recommend you should follow `psr-2` coding standards, but it is not forced.
 As long as you code is neat and readable then it should be fine.

 ## Anything else?